• Skip to primary navigation

 Inokashira Park Tokyo

-Considered as one of the top dating places in Tokyo, Inokashira Park is a terrific venue for families visiting Tokyo with children as well.
-You can enjoy a picnic here and of course the highlight of this site: the lake.
+Considered one of the top dating places in Tokyo, Inokashira Park is a terrific venue for families visiting Tokyo with children as well.

 There are three different kinds of child-friendly paddle boats.
 Choose your favorite one, enjoy the scenery and spend some quiet, relaxed time with your kids in this lovely park.